10 things you need to know about nutrition in pregnancy

 If you don’t eat fish you can chat with your healthcare provider about an omega-3 supplement.
 It’s also included in some pregnancy multivitamins.

-8. Including enough fibre and fluid can help prevent constipation
+8. Include enough fibre & fluid TO prevent constipation

 Eating plenty of fibre-rich foods during pregnancy can help prevent constipation, as well as reduce risks of preeclampsia risk.
 Opting for wholegrain options of grains like bread and pasta, eating legumes such as lentils or baked beans, and getting your 5-a-day can all help up your fibre intake.